jrhoun/jrhoun.com/README.md

 `hugo new posts/[blog-title-here].md`

 This will create a new `.md` in the `/posts/` directory with title date, and draft status metadata.

+## Automatically Generating Newsletters

+To enable users to receive emails with blog content, I setup an automated job with [Zapier](https://zapier.com/) that monitors the blog's RSS feed for updates and then pushes new blog content to connected [TinyLetter](https://tinyletter.com/) account.
+The content appears as a draft that can be manually or automatically sent as a newsletter to subscriber's emails.